-Transparency Solutions - Our Transparency solutions allow healthcare organizations to share a picture of their organization and ensure that timely and relevant content informs better consumer decision-making.
-Our Star Ratings solution enables clients to publish a five-star rating metric and verified patient feedback derived from actual patient survey data to complement their online physician information.
+Reputation Solutions - Our Reputation solutions allow healthcare organizations to share a picture of their organization and ensure that timely and relevant content informs better consumer decision-making.
+Our star ratings tools enable our partners to publish a five-star rating metric and verified patient feedback derived from actual patient survey data to complement their online physician information.
 Sharing this feedback not only results in better-informed consumer decision-making but also has the ability to drive new patient acquisition and grow online physician reputation.
-Our Reputation Monitoring solution alerts clients to ratings and reviews on third-party websites and provides workflows for response and service recovery.
+Our reputation monitoring tool alerts our partners to ratings and reviews on third-party websites and provides workflows for response and service recovery.
 These solutions raise physician awareness of survey results and provide access to improvement resources and educational development opportunities designed to improve the way care is delivered.